ImmobilienScout24/afp-talk/README.rst

 Broker* and the *Secure Token Service* (STS) with IAM roles and temporary credentials.

-In this talk I will introduce The AFP Project, the various components it consist of, and explain how we can largely eliminate IAM users and static credentials.
+In this talk I will introduce the project, the various components it consist of, and explain how we can use it to largely eliminate IAM users and static credentials.

 [1]: https://99designs.com/tech-blog/blog/2015/10/26/aws-vault/